peacalm/cpp-luaw/README.md

 ```

 Const/volatile property is kept in Lua.
-That is you can modify a const member's value in Lua.
+That is you can't modify a const member's value in Lua.

 Example:
 ```C++